Skip to content

 678 >

-Weight and balance Modern (senior) rackets weigh roughly between 240 and 350 grams.
-A light racket offers more maneuverability and is easier to get 'round', so you get tired less quickly.
-A heavy racket, however, provides more stability and feel and more mass through the ball.
-The balance is the weight distribution in a racket.
+Balance is the weight distribution in a racket.
 In general, heavier rackets are head light , which means that there is relatively more weight at the bottom of the racket (in grip/handle).
-This is to keep the heavier rackets maneuverable.
+This is to keep the heavier rackets manoeuvrable.
 In the lighter rackets that are common today, the majority of the weight is usually higher in the racket, to keep enough mass to be able to swing through the ball.
 We call this head heavy or top heavy .
 The group of rackets with the balance exactly in the middle of the racket, we call even balance .
 The balance is expressed in centimeters from the bottom/buttcap of the racket.
-For example: the Babolat Pure Aero of 300 grams has a balance of 32.0 cm.
-If even-balance is 34.25 cm, the Pure Aero has the balance point lower and the racket is head light.
-The Prince Textreme Premier 120 on the other hand has a balance of 35.5 and is therefore head heavy.
-This is necessary because this racket is quite light at 255 grams.
-In a small overview, based on rackets with a standard length:

 Head Light